By Vivian Henoch, Editor myJewishDetroit

 by Vivian Henoch

-Given their professional skills and community leadership in business and HR, Lisa and Jared Rothberger are well suited to running their business together.
-Emphasizing that “Jared is the entrepreneur, CEO and Chief Dreamer.
-Jan-Pro is his baby,” Lisa modestly adds, “I am the company pragmatist, the HR Director and Chief Executive Mom: here for support.”
+Given their professional skills and community leadership in business and HR, Lisa and Jared Rothberger are teamed well in running Jan-Pro, their commercial cleaning enterprise.
+Emphasizing that “Jared is the entrepreneur, CEO and Chief Dreamer and that Jan-Pro is his baby,” Lisa modestly adds, “I am the company pragmatist, the HR Director and Chief Executive Mom: here for support.”

 Married 12 years, Lisa and Jared describe themselves as products of Jewish Detroit – a couple deeply rooted in the community.
 Jared grew up at Hillel Day School, Tamarack Camps and BBYO.
 As Board President of BBYO (2016-2018), he became one of the youngest Federation Board Chairs.
 A past Board Member of the JCC, Jared currently serves on the Board of Temple Beth El.
 Active with Temple Beth El through high school, Lisa discovered her passion for community service, specifically in the field of Human Resources, while earning her MBA in Business Management at DeVry University.
 In 2006, she started her professional career in HR at JARC where she met Jared, an MSU graduate with a degree in Family Community Services, working his way up through frontline service roles.